Opinion | The secret strategy that explains how Joe Manchin wields his power

 This week, Manchin also released a statement on the For the People Act, the Democrats’ main electoral reform bill.
 The legislation is complicated and ambitious, covering everything from early voting to gerrymandering to felon disenfranchisement.
 So many reform advocates have been waiting for Manchin’s signals.

 Those signals reflected the kind of canniness we should expect.
-He mentions a number of things he supports, including requiring lengthy early voting and increasing transparency around dark money.
+He mentions a number of things he supports, including requiring lengthy early voting and increasing transparency around “dark money” campaign contributions.
 Then it concludes with the predictable paean to bipartisanship:

 Pushing through legislation of this magnitude on a partisan basis may garner short-term benefits, but will inevitably only exacerbate the distrust that millions of Americans harbor against the U.S. government.
 We can and we must reform our elections together — not as Democrats and Republicans, but as Americans to restore the faith and trust in our democracy.